 Tony Capra (aka John Capra)

-Tony Capra is an Assistant Professor of Biological Sciences at Vanderbilt University.
-His group uses the tools of computer science and statistics to address problems in genetics, evolution, and biomedicine.
+Tony Capra is an Associate Professor of Epidemiology and Biostatistics in the Bakar Computational Health Sciences Institute at the University of California, San Francisco.
 He received his PhD in computer science from Princeton University and completed a postdoc in the Gladstone Institutes at UCSF.

 David Rinker, January 2016 – Present